Tafari-Ltd/angular-pesapal/README.md

       [iframe_height]="''"
     ></pesapal-pay>
   ```
-   Clicking the button will render a dialog popup with Pesapal's payment iframe
+   Clicking the button will render a Pesapal's payment iframe
   > For more information check out [Pesapal's documentation](https://developer.pesapal.com)

   ## OPTIONS